cribsheets/sql-intro/README.md

 SQL provides tools for interacting with that data.
 Using SQL, you can select and search for information, update information that already exists, insert new data into the database, and delete data.
+There's quite a bit to SQL, and we're just going to scratch the surface.
+Hopefully that will be enough to get you interested enough to study further.

 SQL has two fundamental structures: a single row of data or  _record_, and a list of records or _table_.
-Most interactions with SQL will return results in a table format.
+Most interactions with SQL will return results in a tabular format.

-## Getting Started
+# SQLite

 To keep the overhead for these exercises as small as possible, we'll be using SQLite as our database engine.
 SQLite is a small, fast and relational SQL database (db) engine.
 It's great for prototyping, embedded applications, and doesn't require additional services to run on your machine to use.

+## Setting Up

 To install SQLite: